TTanishkaa/airbnb-clone/README.md

-# 🎨 My First CSS Bootcamp Project
+# 🎨 My First CSS Bootcamp Project : airbnb clone

 Hi there!  👋
 This repository contains my work from the "How to CSS" Bootcamp, which I joined as my first-ever dive into CSS and web design.
 It was an exciting journey where I learned the basics of styling web pages using CSS!